 Have breakfast at your hotel and drive to Phedi.
 From Phedi begin your hike to Naudanda, a hilltop Gurung village offering panoramic views of Himalayan peaks.
 Take a gentle ascent past paddy fields and rural homesteads.
 Once you reach Naudanda, enjoy amazing views of Himalayan peaks – Annapurna Massif, Lamjung Himal and Hiunchuli.
 Later follow an up and down the trail and arrive at Sarangkot, another popular vantage point.
 Enjoy 360-degree views of Pokhara valley and surrounding mountains.
 Walk down to the highway and drive back to your hotel.
 Overnight in Pokhara.

 Wake up early and head to Sarangkot Hill.
 It takes a little more than 30 minutes from lakeside to drive to the hill.
+From the highway, it takes a few minutes` walk to reach the viewpoint.
 Witness a glorious Himalayan sunrise.
 Watch the sun rising from behind white snowy peaks colouring the hillside in golden hues.
 Later, return to your hotel, have breakfast and fly to Kathmandu.
 Once you arrive in Kathmandu, prepare for your Tibet trip and take rest.
 There is no program planned for today.
+Since this is your last day in Nepal, you can explore the local market or Thamel by yourself and shop for souvenirs.
 Evening, enjoy complimentary farewell dinner at an authentic Nepalese restaurant.
 Overnight in Kathmandu.

 Take an early flight to Lhasa.
 This is a spectacular journey.
 From the comfort of your plane, you can savour incredible views of the Himalayan peaks.
 The flight lasts for about an hour and a half.
 Once you reach Lhasa Gonggar International Airport, your guide will meet you at the terminal.
 From the airport, it takes another hour and a half to reach the centre of Lhasa.
 Drive to your hotel and take rest.
 No activities have been planned for the day as it is advisable to let your body get used to the rarefied air.
 Remember you are now at an altitude of 3,656 metres.
 It is important that you let your body rest and get used to the thin Lhasa air.
 Drink lots of water and keep your body hydrated as the body gets easily dehydrated at high altitude.
 Overnight in Lhasa.

 Commence your Tibetan journey today by visiting some of Lhasa’s popular sites- Potala Palace and Norbulingka Palace.
 Located over a high ridge overlooking Lhasa, Potala Palace looks magnificent.
 This grand palace was once the winter residence of Dalai Lama and the seat of Tibetan government.
 Inside the palace are several chapels, memorials of the former Dalai Lamas, living quarters of the 13th and 14th Dalai Lamas etc. The palace is a protected UNESCO World Heritage Site.
 Also visit Norbulingka, the Summer Palace of the Dalai Lama.
 Built in the eighteenth century, the palace is surrounded by beautiful gardens and chapels.
-Later head to Tibetan Traditional Hospital or Mentsekhang, as the locals call it.
-This is one of the oldest traditional hospitals in Tibet.
-Established in 1916 to train doctors and astrologers, this hospital is known as one of the important research centres for Tibetan Traditional Medicine.
-Patients are treated here using traditional methods, with Tibetan herbs and medicine.
+Later head to the sacred Jokhang Temple and Barkhor Square in downtown Lhasa.
+Jokhang Temple is one of the oldest and most important Buddhist temples in Tibet.
+The temple was built by Tibetan emperor Songsten Gampo to house an idol of Buddha brought by his Nepalese queen Bhrikuti.
+Later another Buddha statue (Jowo Sakyamuni) brought by the emperor’s Chinese queen Wenchen was placed at the altar.
+This is also a UNESCO World Heritage Site.
+Walk around the busy Barkhor Square and observe Tibetan locals trading their wares and pilgrims walking around the temple.
+You can also shop for souvenirs at many of the souvenir shops lining the square.
 Overnight in Lhasa.

 Leave the city of Lhasa and head towards Ganden Monastery.
 The monastery lies about 50 km from the city centre, on top of the Wangbur mountain (3800m).
 Ganden Monastery is one of the three important Gelugpa Monasteries in Tibet (the other two are Drepung and Sera).
 The monastery was established by Tsongkapa, the founder of the Gelugpa (Yellow Hat) order, in 1409 AD.
 Explore the large assembly halls and debating courtyards.
 The monastery has a vast collection of Buddhist relics and paintings.
 Many monks residing at this monastery receive higher education from learned monks.
 Later hike to the Drayerpa Cave.
 A sacred pilgrimage site for Tibetan Buddhists, this cave is located on a hillside.
 Padmasambhava or Guru Rimpoche and Emperor Songsten Gampo are said to have meditated at this cave.
 Overnight in Lhasa.

 Step inside two of the most sacred and active monasteries in Lhasa, Drepung and Sera monasteries.
 Drepung Monastery is the largest monastery in Tibet.
 In the distant past it was the largest Buddhist monastery in the world.
 Explore its large prayer halls and shrines.
 This monastery was built in 1416 and was the residence of the Dalai Lamas before Potala Palace was built.
 Afterwards, head to Sera Monastery.
 Sera’ means ‘rose’ in Tibetan.
 The monastery was so named because of the abundance of rose bushes on the hillside adjoining the monastery.
 Observe the monks debating at the monastery grounds.
 The debates are part of their training sessions to become senior monks.
-Also visit the sacred Jokhang Temple and Barkhor Square in downtown Lhasa.
-Jokhang Temple is one of the oldest and most important Buddhist temples in Tibet.
-The temple was built by Tibetan emperor Songsten Gampo to house an idol of Buddha brought by his Nepalese queen Bhrikuti.
-Later another Buddha statue (Jowo Sakyamuni) brought by the emperor’s Chinese queen Wenchen was placed at the altar.
-This is also a UNESCO World Heritage Site.
-Walk around the busy Barkhor Square and observe Tibetan locals trading their wares and pilgrims walking around the temple.
-You can also shop for souvenirs at many of the souvenir shops lining the square.
+Later return to your hotel.
+This is the last day of your Tibet Bhutan tour.
 Overnight in Lhasa.

 Your travel to Nepal, Tibet and Bhutan officially ends here.
 Our representative will drive you to the airport well on time to catch your international flight.